 Izaak Walton Killam Postdoctoral Fellowships are now available at the Department of Philosophy at Dalhousie University in Canada.
 These fellowships are awarded annually at Dalhousie University to recently graduated scholars of superior academic research ability in any discipline.

 The intention of the Izaak Walton Killam Postdoctoral Fellowship program is to attract recently graduated scholars (within the past two years) of superior research ability to Dalhousie University, and to provide the recipients with the opportunity to establish themselves as productive members of the academic community.

 Great offer for recent graduated scholars to get KPDF stipend $45,000 in Canada.

 Dalhousie University is internationally known as one of North America’s most welcoming universities.
 Founded in 1818, we’re one of Canada’s oldest universities, attracting more than 18,800 students from around the world.
 The university blends transformative academic programs with pioneering research on Canada’s East Coast.

-Course Level: Fellowship is available to pursue postdoctoral programme.
+- Course Level: Fellowship is available to pursue the postdoctoral programme.